vertical graphic vertical graphic

 of going to the site to look at your mail).
 This can be useful depending on your use of the webmail

 address.
-If you get spammed (the email equivalent of junkmail) you can just close the webmail account
+If you get spammed (the email equivalent of pamphlets in your letterbox) you can just close

 You can also use your gmail account as an interim backup.
 Just send yourself an email and leave it in your